getCUJO/QoOID/draft-ietf-ippm-qoo.md

 sub-results, each measuring the performance of a required sub-milestone that must be reached in time for the application to succeed.

-To summarize, the framework and "meaningful metric" we're looking for should have the following properties:
+To summarize, the framework and "meaningful metric" should have the following properties:

 1. **Capture the information necessary to compute the probability that